jannazzo/usc-dsa/README.md

 # USC Data Structures & Algorithms
-Final programming assignment for the Data Structures &amp; Algorithms course at the University of South Carolina
+Final programming assignment for the Data Structures &amp; Algorithms course at the University of South Carolina.

+This repository contains the solutions to Questions 1-5 and the second bonus question.

 ## Compile Instructions